 I love to wander in my lavender field cutting fresh bundles of buds for my table and hanging them everywhere in my house.

-Now, I’m excited to be sharing with you the linen lavender bags and the other artist-made treasures I’ve collected from my trips to France.
+Now, I’m excited to be sharing with you the lavender products we make and the other artist-made treasures I’ve collected from my trips to France.